harabat/django-htmx/tutorial/docs/01_starting_the_project.md

 ```

 Because we're deviating from Django's generic project layout, we'll have
-to update some lines.
+to update some lines in the settings.
+You might wonder why we have to

-You might wonder why we have to fiddle with the settings before even
+fiddle with the settings before even starting to code, but this small
-starting to code, but this small effort has the benefit of making the
+effort has the benefit of making the structure of our project easier to
-structure of our project easier to understand and of separating the
+understand, and of separating the config from the code, which is a habit
-config from the code, which is a good rule of thumb.
+to get into.

 In `asgi.py` and `wsgi.py`: